jacob-thompson/teal8/README.md

 https://tobiasvl.github.io/blog/write-a-chip-8-emulator/

-## Requirements
+## Pre-requisites

 ### SDL2

 [SDL2](https://www.libsdl.org/) is used for rendering the graphics and handling input.

-SDL2 can be installed by:
+It can be installed by:
 - using a package manager (e.g. `brew`, `vcpkg`, `apt-get`, `pacman`, `dnf`)
 - downloading one of the [precompiled binaries](https://github.com/libsdl-org/SDL/releases/latest)
 - downloading the [source code](https://github.com/libsdl-org/SDL) and [compiling it](https://wiki.libsdl.org/Installation)